felix2000jp/clean-architecture-template/README.md

 This job is the **FIRST** to run on the workflow.

 It runs the cli tool JetBrains ReSharper InspectCode to perform code inspection on the code.
 If any warnings or errors are found the pipeline will be failed.
+In case of failure, you can see what issues were found in the output of the **Check for issues** step.

 #### Build builder image